 Recommendations: Thamnophis eques should maintain its current listing as endangered, and permits for collection should be limited to research that aids in conservation of the species or wetlands where they occur.
-Projects should continue to document the condition of the recently discovered population.
+The status of a population detected in 2013 should be updated.
 Individuals should be kept for captive rearing for potential repatriation to previously known localities.
 Permission to conduct surveys on private lands should be applied for and further surveys should be conducted at historic localities.
 Research projects designed for conservation of the species and reestablishment of wetlands within the historic range of the species should be initiated.
 Projects directed at the removal of non-native predators, restoration of the natural stream flow, and restoration of native riparian vegetation should be designed and implemented.
 Holycross et al. (2006) suggested that until these recommendations are implemented on a broad scale the general pattern of decline in the US populations will continue.
-NMDGF should continue to support staff participation in the interagency Mexican and Narrowheaded Garter Snake Conservation Team.